CraigSorenson/ToDoList/README.md

 * removed add item button, submission by hitting 'return' good enough?
 * Restore from file merges with existing list favoring current list of file list if there is an id conflict.

+### 20240418_1900
+* Fixed bug in MakeFileDateTime (Utility.jsx) that was assigning the numeric value for the day of the week instead of the date when naming JSON data export file.

 ## Todo
 * Prettify load JSON functionality
 * Add ability to set due date